Table of Contents

 Drivers often indirectly drive the direction of a company based on their terms.
 And if you are not proactive in monitoring your drivers, you’ll be left in the dark.

-You might have no idea that they are taking longer lunches, or doing personal stops every day or a number of other tasks unrelated to work.
+You might have no idea that they are taking longer lunches, or doing personal stops every day, or several other tasks unrelated to work.

 You have to see whether they are following your instructions and are productive enough.
 Else, you’ll make incorrect decisions based on wrong assumptions and data.